codio/site/source/docs/ide/tools/phonegap/build.html.md

 ### Enable Hydrates

 Checking this box enables Phonegap:Build Hydration.
-Hydration is a tool that has two main benefits for developers and testers:
+Hydration is a tool that has two main benefits:

 - Compilation times are improved significantly.
 - Updates are pushed directly to the application installed on a device.